One Fine Autumn Day in Kyoto

 By the time I am done adoring the light over the colorful leaves at Enkouji Temple, it is usually already around 9.30-10 a.m.
 Kyoto gets colder than Tokyo in December, and my feet are usually already freezing by that point since I insist on walking around in sneakers, and temple halls are notoriously cold in Japan.
 But that does not stop me from walking down to the Ginkakuji, which is 30 minutes south of Enkouji Temple and otherwise known as the Silver Pavilion.

 The Silver Pavilion, modeled after the much more flashy Golden Pavilion, is a retirement village of the shogun Ashikaga Yoshimasa—the eighth shogun during the Muromachi Period.
-It is surrounded by a moss garden and a sand garden, and you can hike up to the narrow walking path along the skirts of Higashiyama Mountain and enjoy the picture-like scenery from above.
+It is surrounded by a moss garden and a sand garden, and you can hike up to the narrow walking path along the skirts of Higashiyama Mountain and enjoy the painting-like scenery from above.

 Considered the pinnacle of Zen-inspired wabi-sabi architecture, the Silver Pavilion is a better choice than the Golden Pavilion (which is, of course, gorgeous) if you have to pick one during the fall colors season.